-The programs of study in Art are part of the Department of Music and Art, School of Arts and Humanities.
+The programs of study in Art are part of the Department of Language and Literature, School of Arts and Humanities.

 Draw on Your Talents

 As an Art major at Huntingdon, you have the freedom to explore a wide range of subjects and perspectives in the College’s liberal arts core curriculum; to gain experience in a variety of media; and to specialize in the area of media or study that interests you most, such as:

 - Art History